Why Use Parylene?

 Technology is evolving.
 Devices are getting smaller and more complex.
 We want technology to help us live longer lives.
 We want electronics to go everywhere and we demand longer product life cycles.
 Engineers need to reinvent what’s possible using the best tools and technology.
 We see parylene as a tool that should be in every engineer’s toolbox to help advance technologies and to take products to the next level.

-There are examples of parylene uses in almost every industry.
-Sometimes it is used to enhances products and other times it is the sole fabrication option.
-Parylene is the most widely used vapor phase conformal coatingss.
+There are examples of parylene benefiting almost every industry.
+Sometimes it is used to enhance products and other times it is the sole fabrication option.
+Parylene is the most widely used vapor phase conformal coating.
 It is successfully used in applications ranging from implantable medical devices to satellites in outer space.
 Parylene protects electronic parts in order to allow products to be used in harsh environments with better reliability.
 A thin layer of parylene can be used to modify a surface and add dry lubricity.
 And parylene can act as a thin film dielectric layer in advanced micro devices.

 As a material, parylene is a high-performance polymer coating with many superior properties.
 However, the unique benefits of parylene coatings are a result of the process by which they are deposited.

 Parylene coatings are applied as a vapor, molecule by molecule under vacuum.
 The deposition takes place at room temperature and the film grows evenly on all surfaces.
-This lets parylene get into tiny openings Fand crevices and to perfectly encapsulate parts.
+This lets parylene get into tiny openings and crevices and to perfectly encapsulate parts.
 The molecular level of protection is unique from other coating types.
-The process is a green, self-contained process that produces a highly cross-linked coating that doesn’t use solvents and has no unwanted side reactions.
+The process is an environmentally-friendly, self-contained process that produces a highly cross-linked and pinhole-free coating that doesn’t use solvents and has no unwanted side reactions.

-Parylene is applied to nearly every surface that can be put into a vacuum chamber.
-We work with metals, plastics, ceramics, fabrics and more.
+Parylene coating equipment applies a thin film to nearly every surface that can be put into a vacuum chamber.
+Coating services work with metals, plastics, ceramics, fabrics and more.
 Thickness can be less than 0.5 microns and up to several mills.

 Vapor deposition is a powerful technology for surface engineering and thin film coatings.
 As parts get smaller and more complex, molecular deposition shines.
 Parylene is the coating of choice when quality and capability matter, even for layers that can be formed by other means.